 Step 2: Splitting the C-Channel

-To create the saw track, I ripped a 2 inch C-Channel using a reciprocating saw with a metal blade.
-Although you would like to achieve a nice uniform cut, it does not have to be perfect; the goal is to have 2 tracks that the saw can ride on.
+To create the saw track, I ripped a 2-inch C-Channel using a reciprocating saw with a metal blade.
+Although you would like to achieve a nice uniform cut, it does not have to be perfect; the goal is to have two tracks that the saw can ride on.
 Next, be sure to smooth the sharp edges of the C-Channel by filing and sanding.

 Step 3: Recessing the Saw Guide

 The tracks will be recessed in the risers.
 First, I lined the risers together and secured them so that they can be cut simultaneously.
 Then, I used a hand saw to make the outer cuts, and used a router to remove the section where the tracks would sit.
 A chisel can be used for this step.

 Next, I lined up the riser on the base of the jig to mark where the T-Track screw will sit.
 I used a chisel to create a channel for the T-Track screw.

 Again, you want to ensure the T-Track screw is in the T-Track before attaching the risers.
 Apply wood glue to the bottom of the riser and check for squaring before using clamps to secure.
 Then, use screws to attach the riser to the base.
 Repeat the same process on the opposite side with the other riser, assuring that it is square.
 Allow glue to dry.

 Place the tracks in the opening on the risers, and place the saw on top of the tracks to ensure the proper spacing.
 Drill a pilot hole through each end of the tracks and into the risers.
 You will want to countersink the screw holes so that the heads of the screws do not interfere with the saw.
 Install the threaded inserts into the holes in the risers.
 Screw the tracks into place.